bentley-historical-library/avatar/README.md

 ### Configurations for ArchivesSpace Instances

 It also assumes a configuration file detailing both DEV and PROD ArchivesSpace instances.
+Potentially a SANDBOX or others as well.

 ### Kaltura Export and Conditions Governing Access Notes